jmax-fearless/search-gov/README.markdown

 # Code Coverage

 We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.

-To show the coverage on the existing codebase, do this if you have not:

-    rake

-Then to view the report, open `coverage/index.html` in your favorite browser.
+After running the tests, open `coverage/index.html` in your favorite browser to view the report.

 You can click around on the files that have < 100% coverage to see what lines weren't exercised.